ankita-cmu/Data-viz-finalproject/README.md

 **First interviewee - An anonymous friend:**

- 1. What do you think is the topic of my project?
+ *  What do you think is the topic of my project?

  Answer: The sketches explain the growth of Google with time.
 Is that your project?

  *I told that this was pretty close.
 I am showing the rise of Google.*

- 2. Do you think I should include more history of Google?
+ *  Do you think I should include more history of Google?

  Answer: You should have a couple of visuals related to the history.

- 3. What other sub-topics could be relevant for this project*
+ * What other sub-topics could be relevant for this project*

  Answer: I think you have covered most of the topics.
 Elaorate them in your final story.

- 4. Could you please critique my sketches?
+ * Could you please critique my sketches?

  Answer: Your story could use more sketches.

- 5. Do you like the story telling platform that I have chosen?
+ * Do you like the story telling platform that I have chosen?

  Answer: Shorthand sounds good.
 You should also explore a platform called Storybird.

- 6. Could you please ctitique the content?
+ * Could you please ctitique the content?

  Answer: The content looks good.
 You can include content related to Google Play.

- 7. Do you have any suggestions for the overall project?
+ * Do you have any suggestions for the overall project?

  Answer: Make sure that the Shorthand version of the story turns out well.

  **Second interviewee - A family member:**

- 1. What do you think is the topic of my project?
+ *  What do you think is the topic of my project?

  Answer: It seems like you are working on Google's growth and comparing with top internet giants.

 *I told that this was pretty close.
 I am showing the rise of Google.*

- 2. Do you think I should include more history of Google?
+ *  Do you think I should include more history of Google?

  Answer: The history looks fine.
 Add more content based on your study.

- 3. What other sub-topics could be relevant for this project*
+ * What other sub-topics could be relevant for this project*

  Answer: You can add a story related to Government's request to remove content from Google.

- 4. Could you please critique my sketches?
+ * Could you please critique my sketches?

  Answer: The sketches look fine.
 Use more visual and use a better tool to create them.

- 5. Do you like the story telling platform that I have chosen?
+ * Do you like the story telling platform that I have chosen?

  Answer: I don't know a lot of data visual tools.
 This one looks good.

- 6. Could you please ctitique the content?
+ * Could you please ctitique the content?

  Answer: The content looks good.
 Make sure you add enough write-up.

- 7. Do you have any suggestions for the overall project?
+ * Do you have any suggestions for the overall project?

  Answer: I think you have a clear vision of your project.
 I wish you good luck.

  **Third interviewee - A family member:**

- 1. What do you think is the topic of my project?
+ *  What do you think is the topic of my project?

  Answer: It seems like you are working on Google's achievements and trying to tell a story of Google's success.
 *I told that this was pretty close.
 I am showing the rise of Google.*

- 2. Do you think I should include more history of Google?
+ *  Do you think I should include more history of Google?

  Answer: The history looks fine, add a little more write up.

- 3. What other sub-topics could be relevant for this project?
+ * What other sub-topics could be relevant for this project?

  Answer: You can add more comparison related stories with other tech giants.

- 4. Could you please critique my sketches?
+ * Could you please critique my sketches?

  Answer: The sketches look good.
 Use a good tool to formalize them.

- 5. Do you like the story telling platform that I have chosen?
+ * Do you like the story telling platform that I have chosen?

  Answer: Shorthand sounds good.
 I have heard good things about this platform.

- 6. Could you please ctitique the content?
+ * Could you please ctitique the content?

  Answer: The content will make more sense when you have more write-up.

- 7. Do you have any suggestions for the overall project?
+ * Do you have any suggestions for the overall project?

  Answer: The first draft looks great.
 I could understand what story are you trying to tell.
 I will eagerly wait for the full story set-up.

+ ### **Improvements and plan to work on the project next week based on feedback:**

+	* Research more content to create a good story about Google's rise.

+ * Explore one more story telling tool called Storybird.

+ * Formalize the sketches and convert them to charts/graphs to fit the story.

+ * Add more content about Google and its competitors.

+ * Add a story related to Government’s request to remove content from Google.

+ * Elaborate on each topic.

+ * Makre sure that all the sub-topics lead to a story that shows the rise of Google as a giant.